Vitae Price Tops $0.35 (VITAE)

-Vitae (CURRENCY:VITAE) traded 11.8% lower against the U.S. dollar during the 1 day period ending at 22:00 PM ET on October 17th.
-Vitae has a market cap of $6.84 million and $20,417.00 worth of Vitae was traded on exchanges in the last day.
-One Vitae coin can now be purchased for approximately $0.35 or 0.00000755 BTC on major cryptocurrency exchanges.
-During the last week, Vitae has traded up 1.4% against the U.S. dollar.
+Vitae (CURRENCY:VITAE) traded 11.8% lower against the dollar during the 1-day period ending at 12:00 PM Eastern on October 23rd.
+Vitae has a market capitalization of $6.84 million and approximately $20,417.00 worth of Vitae was traded on exchanges in the last day.
+One Vitae coin can now be bought for $0.35 or 0.00000755 BTC on major cryptocurrency exchanges.
+Over the last seven days, Vitae has traded 1.4% higher against the dollar.

 Vitae Profile